NourBen0/bootcamp-unreal-engine/session 4 :  Dynamic Logic, Timelines & Actor Lifecycles/Project/Readme.md

 > In the next parts, we’ll refactor the same scenario using: **Casting**, **Blueprint Interfaces**, and **Event Dispatchers** — showing when each pattern is cleaner, safer, or more scalable.

+STEP 2 — Using Casting (via GameMode)

+Goal: Replace direct references (e.g., BP_Manager) with a more flexible communication using Casting.

+Setup

+GameMode

+Create a new Blueprint → BP_ThirdPersonGameMode (child of GameModeBase).

+Add a function CalcScore(x : float) inside it.

+Logic:

+If x > 0 → add +2 points and hide the box.

+If x ≤ 0 → subtract 1 point and end the game.

+Remove BP_Manager

+Previously, the box called CalcScore directly on a BP_Manager reference.

+Delete the BP_Manager system.

+Box Blueprint (BP_Box)

+On overlap with the player:

+Get the Game Mode → Get Game Mode.

+**Cast to BP_ThirdPersonGameMode`.

+If cast succeeds → call CalcScore(x).

+Else → optional Print String "GameMode not found".